Portraits of the victims of the Las Vegas shooting

 Susan Smith

-Susan Smith, a 53-year-old mother who worked for the Simi Valley Unified School District in California, was killed in the shooting, the office of superintendent Jason Peplinski confirmed.
+Susan Smith, a 53-year-old mother who was the office manager for Vista Elementary School in California, was killed in the shooting, according to Jake Finch, the Simi Valley Unified School District's media relations coordinator.

+Smith, who had been with the school district for 16 years, was a "big country music fan" and had gone to Las Vegas with a couple of friends for the music festival, Finch said.

+She was "always so welcoming," Finch said, and served as the "right hand to the principal."

 The PTA at Vista Fundamental Elementary School posted condolences for Smith on Facebook, saying "she was a wonderful woman, an advocate for our children, and a friend."